LovelandHighRobotics1977/FRC2019/README.md

 The in development Java code for the 2019 First Robotics competition

-Nothing is guarenteed to work.
+Nothing is guaranteed to work.